 The following table compares the terms of this offering to the terms of an offering by a blank check company subject to the provisions of Rule 419.
-This comparison assumes that the gross proceeds, underwriting commissions and underwriting expenses of our offering would be identical to those of an offering undertaken by proceeds
+This comparison assumes that the gross proceeds, underwriting commissions and underwriting expenses of our offering would be identical to those of an offering undertaken by a company subject to Rule 419, and that the underwriters will not exercise its over-allotment option.
+None of the provisions of Rule 419 apply to our offering.